defo-project/ech-dev-utils/howtos/split-mode.md

 For split-mode we have a special test script [testsplitmode.sh](../scripts/testsplitmode.sh) that takes one command line argument (either ``haproxy`` or ``nginx``) to specify the frontend to use.
-That script starts the relevant front-end server and a lighttpd instance as a backend and then runs a client against the chosen front-end, checking the usual GREASEing, use of the ``public_name`` a real use of ECH and a case that triggers HRR.
+That script starts the relevant frontend server and a lighttpd instance as a backend and then runs a client against the chosen frontend, checking the usual GREASEing, use of the ``public_name`` a real use of ECH and a case that triggers HRR.